- What is a tax delinquent brownfield?

 - What tax delinquent brownfield sites are available?
 [The tax delinquent brownfield list]

-The City maintains a list of tax-delinquent brownfields.
+The City maintains a list of tax-delinquent brownfields and a map of tax-delinquent brownfields.
 You may also have this list sent to you by calling Matt Haessly at (414) 286-5736.

 Return to Top